sirensweden/sirensweden.github.io/src/index.md

 ## Organisation

-Contact bjorn.regnell@cs.lth.se if you are interested in becoming a Node Representative or Industry Ambassador of SiREN.
-If you are a PhD student in Software Engineering with an interest in Requirements Engineering and wants to participate at SiREN Signal meetings then contact a Node Representative near you.
+Contact the steering committee chair bjorn.regnell@cs.lth.se if you are interested in becoming a Node Representative or Industry Ambassador of SiREN.
+If you are a PhD student in Software Engineering with an interest in Requirements Engineering and wants to participate at SiREN Signal meetings then contact a Node Representative near you, see list of NR below.

 ### Node Representatives